Charles Sturt Campus

 Full Paper 2000 words

-ABEN Members wishing to present at the Annual Conference should submit extended abstracts up to 750 words by 1st September 2025
+ABEN Members wishing to present at the Annual Conference should submit an extended abstract up to 750 words by 1st September 2025.

 It is optional if authors wish to submit a full paper for review by the ABEN Committee.
 This possibility is available if institutional funding requires a full paper to be submitted for consideration.
 The deadline for a full paper is 1st September 2025.